AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 ## Title Text Format

-The title of AnyStock legend is enabled by default: it shows the date (X-value) of the point that is currently hovered over.
+The title of AnyStock legend is enabled by default: it shows the date (X-value (?)) of the point that is currently hovered over.
 The title is configured like the legend title of any other chart type – see the [Title and Separator](../Common_Settings/Legend/Title_and_Separator) article to learn more.

 Also, there is an option available only for Stock charts: you can format the text of the title by using the {api:anychart.core.ui.Legend#titleFormat}titleFormat(){api} method of the legend, combined with either [tokens](../Common_Settings/Text_Formatters#string_tokens) or [formatting functions](../Common_Settings/Text_Formatters#formatting_functions).